SimonCeloria/Codeforces-Problems/README.md

 Day 20/04/2024 solved with RenzoSC

-# 466A A. cheap travel
+# Problem A a cheap travel
 **Link:** [Problem A: cheap travel](https://codeforces.com/problemset/problem/466/A)
 ### Resolution:
 ``` c++